-Relevance: Our purpose is to make the hydrogen storage tanks stronger, lighter and with better performance through CNT reinforced CFRP composite.
+Relevance: Our purpose is to make stronger, lighter hydrogen storage tanks with better performance through CNT reinforced CFRP composites.
 As a result, the cost of the hydrogen storage tanks will be significantly reduced while increasing vehicle efficiency.

 Approach: Reducing the cost of high pressure hydrogen storage tanks - Our approach is to reduce the cost of the high pressure hydrogen storage tanks by lowering their weight.
-Using CNT reinforcement, we are able to significantly improve the mechanical properties of the carbon fiber/epoxy composite (CFRP) matrix used to construct the tanks with the final purpose being to lower the weight of the CFRP composites while preserving or even increasing the performance of the tanks.
+Using CNT reinforcement, we are able to significantly improve the mechanical properties of the carbon fiber/epoxy composite (CFRP) matrix used to construct the tanks with the final goal of lowering the weight of the CFRP composites while preserving or even increasing the performance of the tanks.

 Technical Accomplishments and Progress: We were able to control the $NH_2$ -functionalization level of the CNTs to significantly improve the mechanical properties of epoxy.
 We were able to achieve more than 60% improvement in the epoxy matrix of the compression strength and 60% improvement of the compression modulus based on CNT and SiO2 co-reinforcement.
 Tensile and flexural properties were also significantly improved (over 40%).
+Short beam shear strength and impact strength of the CNT/SiO2 reinforced CFRP rings was significantly improved as well.
+This confirms that the CNT/SiO2 reinforced epoxy has successfully penetrated in-between the carbon fibers during the filament winding process.